-U.S. Government revenue in Q1 2012 was at a similar level to Q1 2011 but in Q1 2012 a higher proportion of revenue was generated from the reimbursement of staff time and overheads as opposed to reimbursement of third-party costs.
+U.S. Government revenue in Q2 2012 and 1H 2012 is lower than in Q2 2011 and 1H 2011 respectively but in Q2 2012 and 1H 2012 a higher proportion of revenue was generated from the reimbursement of staff time and overheads as opposed to reimbursement of third-party costs.
 Staff time and overhead revenue has a greater impact on reducing our losses than third-party cost reimbursement.